Travel Info For:

 • Camping Equipment and Haulage for Trekking Tours

-The rates given above are applicable per tourist per night halt in Bhutan.
+The rates given above are applicable per tourist per night while in Bhutan.
 On the day of departure, the ‘local agents’ host obligation shall be limited to breakfast only and any extra requirements shall be payable on actual basis.

 Individual tourists and smaller groups of less than three persons shall be subject to surcharge, over and above the minimum daily rates applicable, as follows: